Ronaldo breaks all-time men's international scoring record with brace for Portugal in Republic of Ireland c...

 Ronaldo's big moment came in the 89th minute, with the Portugal star already squandering a chance earlier in the game.

-His big moment couldn't be held off forever, though, as Ronaldo scored on a Goncalo Guedes assist in the 89th minute.
+His big moment couldn't be held off forever, though, as Ronaldo scored a header from a Goncalo Guedes assist in the 89th minute.

-And then, in the sixth minute of stoppage time, Ronaldo added a winner, sealing a 2-1 win for Portugal in the process.
+Then, in the sixth minute of stoppage time, Ronaldo added a winner with another header, sealing a 2-1 win for Portugal in the process.

 Record-breaking Ronaldo